 Perhaps a cube dweller in his 30s is behind one of them.
 He's cooking dinner, tired after a day at the office, the radio offering quiet condolences in the background.

-Maybe another light hides the pain of a family, torn by the recent death of a loved one in another state.
-The living room, though full, is silent but for the occasional sob and sniffle.
+Maybe another light hides the pain of a family, torn by the recent death of a loved one in a far-away state.
+California, maybe.
+The living room, though full, is whisper silent but for the occasional sob and sniffle.

-Perhaps a young woman fresh out of college makes her home behind another set of lights.
-After a heaping helping of black pepper beef and cabbage stir-fry from the Chinese place around the corner, half of which will serve as lunch tomorrow, she's full, legs tucked beneath her, glass of Merlot in hand, as she settles in for a night of forgetting--a task made easy while watching other people's problems neatly resolve during 45-minute-long TV packages.
+Perhaps a young woman fresh out of college makes her home inside another set of lights.
+After a heaping helping of black-pepper beef and cabbage stir-fry from the Chinese place around the corner, half of which will serve as lunch tomorrow, she's full, legs tucked beneath her, glass of Merlot in hand, as she settles in for a night of forgetting--a task made easy while watching other people's problems neatly resolve during 45-minute-long TV packages.

 By now you may be wondering, "What does this have to do with my marketing content?"